MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 ---
-title: "DAX Queries | Microsoft Docs" ms.service: powerbi
+title: "DAX Queries | Microsoft Docs" ms.service: powerbi ms.date: 11/27/2018

-ms.date: 11/07/2018
 ms.reviewer: owend
 ms.topic: reference
 author: minewiskan
 ms.author: owend
 manager: kfile
 ---
-# DAX Queries
+# DAX queries
- This topic describes how to pass parameter values in an XMLA structure to a DAX query statement.

 With DAX queries, you can retrieve data defined by a table expression from the in-memory analytics engine (VertiPaq).
 You can create measures as part of the query; these measures exist only for the duration of the query.
+DAX queries can be created and run in SQL Server Management Studio and open-source tools like DAX Studio (daxstudio.org).

 ## Syntax